-In February 2016, the Financial Accounting Standards Board (the "FASB") issued ASU No.2016-02, "Leases (Topic 842)."
+In February 2016, the FASB issued ASU No.2016-02, "Leases (Topic 842)."
 The new guidance requires that the lessee recognize the assets and liabilities that arise from leases.
 The guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years (early adoption is permitted).
 The adoption of ASU 2016-02 is not expected to have a material impact on our financial position or results of operations.